 Making the most of your trip depends heavily on what you are looking to get out of the experience.
+For example, in Costa Rica are you wanting to see the astonishing Arenal Volcano, or experience the best birding Costa Rica has to offer?
 When I travel I want to get to know a city, see the ins and outs of the locale and then leave with a deeper understanding of that culture.

 Learning to Live Like a Local

 1. OPT FOR HOMESTAYS OR BED AND BREAKFASTS

 There is nothing to rival the experience of living with a host family during study abroad.
 You are dumped right into the local culture all the way down to the family’s daily routines.
 As for when you are traveling, family-owned bed and breakfasts are the way to go.
 I made my way through the Greek islands one B&B at a time and received amazing restaurant recommendations, tips for where to go, advice on how to get there and the warmest welcomes.
 My friend suggested potentially renting a car to travel around Greece, she said using a company like Rental Center Crete would be a good idea!

 2. AND WHILE YOU’RE AT IT, STAY OFF THE BEATEN PATH